Dr Caroline Gorvin

 Biography

 Caroline continued in Oxford undertaking postdoctoral research investigating the signalling and trafficking of the GPCR, calcium-sensing receptor, and its role in calcium homeostasis.
-She moved to the MSS in January 2018 to establish her research group.
+She moved to Birmingham in January 2018 to establish her research group.
 Caroline’s research group has active research programmes investigating:

-She has recently completed a research secondment at Weill Cornell Medicine and is a visiting researcher at Queen Mary University of London.
+She has recently completed a research secondment at Weill Cornell Medicine and Queen Mary University of London.

 Research

 Caroline collaborates with both basic science researchers and clinicians to advance understanding of GPCR signalling in endocrine and metabolic disease.
-These encompass three main themes.
+These encompass two main themes.

 Signalling of GPCRs involved in appetite regulation